GNtem2/Metaanalysis/README.md

 ## PRISMA

 The first part of any metaanalysis is the PRISMA statement.
 This flow diagram can be generated within R using the _PRISMAstatement_ library.
 The example provided uses data from the Spot Sign project.
+An alternative approach is to use the _DiagrammeR_ library.

 ## Proportion